A. Meals served by the district to students will:

 - To ensure that all students have breakfast, either at home or at school, in order to meet their nutritional needs and enhance their ability to learn, schools will notify parents and students of the availability of the District’s breakfast program and encourage parents to provide a healthy breakfast for their children.

-- The District will seek to provide water without added caloric sweeteners; fruit and vegetable juices and fruit-based drinks that contain at least 50 percent fruit juice and that do not contain additional caloric sweeteners; unflavored or flavored low- fat or fat-free milk; and nutritionally equivalent nondairy beverages (as defined by the USDA).
+- The District will seek to provide water without added caloric sweeteners; fruit and vegetable juices and fruit-based drinks that contain 100 percent fruit juice and that do not contain additional caloric sweeteners; unflavored or flavored low- fat or fat-free milk; and nutritionally equivalent nondairy beverages (as defined by the USDA).